-The IRS publishes a list of organizations that have had their federal tax-exempt status automatically revoked for failing to file an annual information return or notice with the IRS for three consecutive years (Auto-Revocation List).
-The Auto-Revocation List may be viewed and searched on Exempt Organizations Select Check (EO Select Check).
-The Auto-Revocation List provides the organization's name, employer identification number (EIN), exemption type, last known address, effective date of revocation and the date the organization's name was posted on IRS.gov.
-Users can also download the Auto-Revocation List using EO Select Check.
+The IRS publishes a list of organizations that have had their federal tax-exempt status automatically revoked for failing to file an annual information return or notice with the IRS for three consecutive years.
+This Automatic Revocation of Exemption List may be viewed and searched on Exempt Organizations Select Check (EO Select Check).

 Search Tips for Exempt Organizations Select Check

-Because the list is an official IRS record of organizations that lost their exempt status for failing to file for three consecutive years, an organization whose exempt status is reinstated remains on the list.
-If, however, you think your organization was erroneously listed as revoked, see our frequently asked questions.
+Because the list is an official IRS record of organizations that lost their exempt status for failing to file for three consecutive years, an automatically revoked organization whose exempt status is reinstated remains on the list.
+But for organizations that applied for and received reinstatement, the list gives the date of reinstatement.
+If you think your organization was erroneously listed as revoked, see our frequently asked questions.